matheusgr76/matheusgr76/README.md

 ♦ Veritas in numeris est ♦

-📊 I’m passionate about data analysis using Microsoft Excel, MySQL and Python.
+⭐ Passionate about data analysis and identifying trends and insights to inform strategic decision-making.

+📊 I love Stats and I´m a counter: I count everything.
+Counting makes us find the "Truth"

 🌟 Connect with me on LinkedIn: https://www.linkedin.com/in/matheusreispmp/